-Meet tomorrow’s biggest authors today in a series of intimate free events with debut Australian authors.
+Meet tomorrow’s biggest authors today as we shine a spotlight on debut Australian authors.

 Established in 2014, the KYD First Book Club partners with local publishers to each month promote a new release debut book of fiction or non-fiction that KYD is gunning for everyone to read!